 I will create experiences that can provide possibility for deeper connection and bonding.

 I will create experiences similar to those troubling your relationship and help you work through them in real-time during the session.

 EFT recognizes and admits that you are emotionally attached to and dependent on your partner in much the same way that a child is on a parent for nurturing, soothing, and protection.

 EFT stands for Emotionally Focused Therapy, created by Sue Johnson.
 The goal is on creating and strengthening emotional bonds by identifying and transforming the key moments that foster an adult loving relationship.

 Hold Me Tight, an EFT application written and created by Sue Johnson, walks a couple through seven conversations that capture the defining moments in a love relationship and instructs how to shape these moments to create a secure and lasting bond.

 Recognizing Demon Dialogues

 With a degree in Somatic Psychology and 5 years training in Authentic Movement, I honor and trust how felt sensation in body plays and interacts with memory and inner dialogue.

 Through this work, couples learn to strengthen their own internal witness through awareness of impulses, somatic responses, sensation, affect and thought processes.
 With eyes closed, couples can take a brief moment to track and witness themselves before participating in a multi-person system.
 The goal is to not lose connection to self, when in connection to other.
 I often use the analogy of having one eye focused internally on self while having one eye focused on witnessing other: "one eye in; one eye out".
 If there is an emphasis for both eyes turned inward, the focus remains heavily on internal material.
-If there is an emphasis for both eyes turned on other, the focus remains heavily on external impacts.
-This work cultivates a journey into authentic truth versus defensive projection and strengthens the balance in the collective experience of "we".
+If there is an emphasis for both eyes turned on other, the focus remains heavily on external feedback.
+This work cultivates a journey into authentic truth while challenging defensive projections, strengthening the collective experience of "we".